Crohn’s Disease

 Colon disease

-Ileorectal anastomosis: This procedure is recommended when the colon is inflamed and the rectum is not.
-It involves removing the colon and joining the small bowel, or ileum, to the rectum.
+Ileorectal anastomosis is recommended when the colon is inflamed and the rectum is not.
+It involves removing the colon and joining the small bowel (ileum) to the rectum.

-Proctocolectomy: This procedure is recommended when the rectum is diseased along with the colon.
+Proctocolectomy is recommended when both the colon and rectum are diseased.
 It involves removing the rectum and colon and creating a permanent ileostomy for bodily waste to pass externally.

 Perianal disease

 Perianal disease can result in fistulas, fissures and abscesses.
 Medication is usually the first treatment offered to the patient.
-If medication does not work, surgery is often recommended and can include:
+If medication is not effective, surgery is often recommended and can include:

-- The insertion of draining tube to prevent abscesses
+• Insertion of a draining tube to prevent abscesses

-- A proctectomy, which involves removing the rectum to create a permanent ostomy
+• A proctectomy, which removes the rectum to create a permanent ostomy

 Ostomy